wurthless-elektroniks/pigli360-workbench/readme.md

 Novel glitching concepts implemented here:
 - RGH1.3: RGH1.2 but with a RGH3-like image with the CB_X intermediate loader.
 Boots in around the same amount of time as RGH1.2, but with the advantage that we can easily detect a failed boot and restart immediately.
-  Code is in `rgh12/` with the appropriate ECC images in `ecc/`.
+  Has since been converted to run with the SMC and a glitch chip (see [here](https://github.com/wurthless-elektroniks/RGH1.3)).
 - EXT_CLK+3: EXT_CLK but with a Glitch3 image.
 Vastly speeds up glitching attempts on Xenons.
 - RGH1.2.3: Basically RGH1.2 with I2C slowdown and RGH3 ECC, effectively making it RGH3 with a glitch chip.
 - Project Muffdiver: The Project Muffin/Mufas approach to RGH1.2.3, with the SMC controlling I2C slowdown.
 Has problems with a lot of boards, making it less reliable than RGH1.2 or RGH1.3.
 - CAboom: Reset glitch attack against the bootrom (CA).
-All RGH attacks target CB, but none so far have targeted the signature check in the bootrom, and that's understandable because the RSA signature check takes 200 ms (with CPU_EXT_CLK_EN slowdown it's around 2 seconds) and is too unreliable to glitch reliably.
+All RGH attacks target CB, but none so far have targeted the signature check in the bootrom, and that's understandable because the RSA signature check takes 200 ms (with CPU_EXT_CLK_EN slowdown it's around 2 seconds) and is too unstable to glitch reliably.
 However, you **can** glitch the bootrom and skip using Microsoft code altogether.
 If BadUpdate can go from being a 20 minute prayer fest to a viable softmod, I'm pretty sure someone can make a stable bootrom exploit...